Trick200/Netflix-Movies-Visualization-Dashboard./README.md

-# Netflix Data Analysis Dashboard
+# Netflix Movies and TV shows Analysis Dashboard

 ## Project Overview
 This project analyzes Netflix Movies and TV Shows data using Power BI.
 The goal is to uncover insights related to content distribution, genres, ratings, release trends, and country-wise availability.
 The dashboard helps users understand Netflix's content strategy and growth patterns through interactive visualizations.